-Given $\delta x y ab$ , we say that a is the quotient and b is the remainder of x and Sy.
-Considering Euclidean division for x and Sy instead of x and y eliminates the infamous division-by-zero problem.
+Given $\delta xyab$, we say that a is the quotient and b is the remainder of x and y.
+Considering Euclidean division for x and y instead of y and y eliminates the division-by-zero problem.

 To compute a and b from x and y, we need an algorithm.
 We start with a naive algorithm that recurses on x: